You Fight Like a Cow

 - ALL Spideys have nice quips during battles and while traveling, making the game a perfect way to show the differences between Spideys.
 Amazing Spidey has the best lines, full Deadpan Snarker mode on.
 Ultimate Spidey has a Motor Mouth that won't shut up, combined with lame puns and bad jokes that are still endearing.
 Noir Spidey may not talk a lot, as he's almost always on stealth mode, but he has nice Bond One Liners all the way.
 2099 Spidey jokes more often than not (unlike his comic book counterpart), but he still has good quips during serious fights.

 - Deadpool is one of the funniest characters on the whole game, completely crazy and talking all the way.
 However, he just. won't.
 SHUT.
 UP.
-Most players would like to keep playing the level to hear all of Pool's jokes, or break his mouth to STOP HIM TO TALK AGAIN.
+There's two kinds of players: those who replay the level because they enjoy his talk, and those who want to wire his mouth shut.

 - Wing Commander lets you insult enemy pilots using your fighter's communications system.
 This is actually an important tactic — insult them enough, and they attack you instead of whatever you're protecting.